 Dr. Andrew Rowan, while still with Tufts University Veterinary Medical School, observed that this resource of people willing to step forward to care for colonies is quite remarkable and should be helped, encouraged, and supported.
-Tufts has innovative programs for feral cats that has been in place for years.
-Teams of students have been sent annually to the Virgin Gorda Island – under the auspices of AnnaBell Washburn, a pioneer in the movement for the humane control of feral cats – to care for ferals found there.
+Tufts has innovative programs for feral cats that have been in place for years.
+Teams of students have been sent annually to the Virgin Gorda Island -- under the auspices of Annabell Washburn, a pioneer in the movement for the humane control of feral cats -- to care for ferals found there.

 Do not be fooled by cute little feral kittens!
 When you first bring them into your home, treat them with caution.
 They can inflict painful bites.
 Place them in a covered, warm carrier with food, water and litter.
 Move quietly and talk softly when you enter the room.
 Leave a radio playing soft music so they get used to human sounds.
 Usually, you can cover them with a towel and hold them firmly on your lap within twenty hours.
 Scruff them gently but firmly at the neck (this will not hurt them, but immobilizes them and allows you to work with them without injury to them or yourself!).
 Use interactive cat toys.
 They love playing with "Cat Dancers."
 If handled carefully, feral kittens can become tame within a short period, though, the older they are, the longer it will more likely take.